 MySQL does make money, just not as much as its commercial rivals.
 While you can download a version of MySQL over the Net, the flagship product also sells for four hundred ninety-five dollars per server computer compared to a list price for Oracle that can climb as high as one hundred sixty thousand dollars.
 Of the roughly eleven million copies of MySQL in use, the company only gets paid for about one in a thousand.A.
 Ricadela, "The Worth of Open Source?
 Open Question," BusinessWeek, June 26, 2007.
 Firms pay for what's free for one of two reasons: (1) for MySQL service, and (2) for the right to incorporate MySQL's code into their own products.D.
-Kirkpatrick, "How the Open Source World Plans to Smack Down Microsoft and Oracle, and...," Fortune, February 23, 2004.
+Kirkpatrick, "How the Open Source World Plans

+12. A language for creating and manipulating databases.
+SQL is by far the most common database standard in use today, and is supported by many commercial and open source products. to Smack Down Microsoft and Oracle, and...," Fortune, February 23, 2004.
 Amazon, Facebook, Gap, NBC, and Sabre pay MySQL for support; Cisco, Ericsson, HP, and Symantec pay for the rights to the code.A.
 Ricadela, "The Worth of Open Source?
 Open Question," BusinessWeek, June 26, 2007.
-Top-level round-the-clock support for MySQL for up to fifty servers is fifty thousand dollars a year, still a fraction of the cost for commercial alternatives.
+Top-level round-theclock support for MySQL for up to fifty servers is fifty thousand dollars a year, still a fraction of the cost for commercial alternatives.
 Founder Marten Mickos has stated an explicit goal of the firm is "turning the \$10-billion-a-year database business into a \$1 billion one."D. Kirkpatrick, "How the Open Source World Plans to Smack Down Microsoft and Oracle, and...," Fortune, February 23, 2004.